lukasz-cpu/java-learning-materials/README.md

 ## Additional tools
 Those tools are needed in Java programming.
 They are quite easy and you should not have troubles getting into it, but you must be able to use it.

 - [Maven](https://maven.apache.org/what-is-maven.html) - dependency management tool, but not only.
-Basic usage is very easy.
+Basic usage is trivial.

 - [Gradle](https://gradle.org/) - another dependency management tool.
 It's working similiar to maven.
 I recommend that you should be familiar with both.